gokulmInfy/m2x-arduino/README.md

 Different from stream values, locations are attached to feeds rather than streams.

-The reasons we are providing templated function is due to floating point value precision: on most Arduino boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
-That means only 7 digits in the number is reliable.
-When we are using `double` here to represent latitude/longitude, it means only 5 digits after the floating point is accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
-If you want to represent cordinates that are more specific, you need to use strings here.
+The reason we are providing templated function is due to floating point value precision: on most Arduino boards, `double` is the same as `float`, i.e., 32-bit (4-byte) single precision floating number.
+That means only 7 digits in the number are reliable.
+When we are using `double` here to represent latitude/longitude, it means that only 5 digits after the floating point are accurate, which means we can represent as accurate to ~1.1132m distance using `double` here.
+If you want to represent coordinates that are more specific, you need to use strings here.

 Read Datasource Location
 ------------------------

-Similar to reading stream values, we also use callback functions here.
+Similar to reading stream values, we also use callback functions to read datasource locations.
 The only difference is that different parameters are used in the function:

 ```
 void (*location_read_callback)(const char* name,